-As an integrative counsellor I use different counselling approaches according to the needs of different clients.
-These might include humanistic elements, discussing the physical symptoms of the stress you are experiencing, retelling your story in order to get it into order in your own mind, identifying unhelpful thought patterns and looking at where these may have originated.
-We may introduce creative visualisations and mindfulness techniques if your are open to working in this way.
+I use a range of counselling approaches which might include considering the physical symptoms of the stress you are experiencing, retelling your story in order to get it into order in your own mind, identifying unhelpful thought patterns and looking at where these may have originated.
+We may try creative imagery and mindfulness techniques if your are open to working in this way.
 I feel that it is important to look at you holistically in order to help you to address your lifestyle and ways of thinking.
 We know what to do to stay physically healthy but may give little thought to how to maintain our mental health, this is where counselling can help.
 I feel that it is important to look after our mental health in much the same way as we do exercise for our physical health but we often forget this.

 I work with clients both in short term and longer term counselling, I also offer the first session of individual counselling with no obligation to continue for just £25, if you are unsure about whether or not it could work for you, why not come along and try a session - there is never any obligation to continue and you are in control of when the sessions end.
 As part of my counselling training I have had to have extensive personal therapy of my own, so I know what it feels like to make that call then attend a first session.
 Hopefully I can help to put you at ease.